henry2004y/Vlasiator.jl/docs/src/manual.md

 The `comp` option is used to specify the two vector components.

 !!! note
     Currently there is limited support for derived variables.
-This will be expanded and changed later for ease of use!
+Submit an issue if something is not working!

 You can choose to use linear/log/symlog color scale by setting keyword `colorscale` to `Linear`, `Log`, or `SymLog`, plot vector components by setting keyword `op` to `:x`, `:1`, or `:mag`, and set unit via `axisunit=EARTH` etc.